 Bhuvneshwar undergoes sports hernia surgery in London, rehab in NCA

 Injury-plagued Indian pacer Bhuvneshwar Kumar has undergone a sports hernia surgery in London and will begin his rehabilitation at the National Cricket Academy (NCA) after returning to the country, the BCCI said on Thursday.
-The Board, however, did not specify any timeline for his recovery.
+The Board did not specify any timeline for his recovery but it is learned that he will return to action during the Indian Premier League (IPL), which is scheduled to start on March 29.
+Bhuvneshwar plays for Sunrisers Hyderabad in the T20 event.

 He was not named in the T20 squad for the upcoming tour of New Zealand due to the injury.
 The 29-year-old, who has played 21 Tests, 114 ODIs and 43 T20Is for India, missed the home ODI series against the West Indies days after returning to action against the same opposition in the T20 format.